The Great European

 Oct.
 22 - After breakfast meet your local guide for a walking tour through some of Paris's most famous chocolate shops. after which the day is on your own.
 Those who do not care to join the walking tour may want to visit the Louvre Museum which is but a 15 minute walk away, or the Museum D'Orsay which is equally close and has a fabulous collection of Impressionists, , or you can take a cruise on the Seine, perhaps a lunch cruise or pursue your own interests.
 B

 Oct.
 23 - This morning we leave Paris to travel to Zurich in Switzerland.
 There is no denying that Switzerland has some of the world's best chocolates.
-After arrival early in the afternoon we'll take a short walk to the old town which is close to the hotel, to pause at Schober's, a famous littel patisserie for a sinfully delicious cup of hot chocolate.
-In the evening enjoy a dinner of Swiss specialties this evening.
+After arrival early in the afternoon we'll take a short walk to the old town which is close to the hotel, to pause at Schober's, a famous little patisserie for a sinfully delicious cup of hot chocolate.
+In the evening enjoy a dinner of Swiss specialties in a popular restaurant in the old town of Zurch.
 B D

-Nov.1 - This morning we drive to Krems on the Danube, the oldest town in Lower Austria going back to the year 995.
+Oct.30 - This morning we drive to Krems on the Danube, the oldest town in Lower Austria going back to the year 995.
 Here we have a private visit the workshop of a fabulous chocolate and pastry shop.
-Many Viennese make the 50 km drive from Vienna to shop for their chocolates and pastries.
-Later their is time to stroll through this historic town.
+Many Viennese make the 50 km drive from Vienna just to shop for their chocolates and pastries.
+Later there is time to stroll through this historic town.
 In the evening dinner is in a local restaurant down the hill from the castle.
 B D

 Single Supplement if you have a room to yourself is: $5,230.00

 12-nights first class hotel accommodations, daily breakfast, dinners as per

 fees to included chocolate venues, transportation by first class train and